artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 ===============================

-Administrators are able to choose to make physical storage information available to unauthenicated (not logged-in) users or not through the :ref:`Visible elements <visible-elements>` section of the Admin menu.
+Administrators are able to choose to make physical storage information available to unauthenticated (not logged-in) users or not through the :ref:`Visible elements <visible-elements>` section of the Admin menu.

 .. image:: images/physical-storage-hide.*